-But (per Sherry Davis Kasper), his views also reflect the influence of Gilded Age economists, who were preoccupied with concentrated economic wealth & power, and whose views were kept alive in the 1920s and 1930s, though not thereafter, by the "pluralism of interwar economics."
+But (per Sherry Davis Kasper), his views also reflect the influence of Gilded Age economists, who were preoccupied with concentrated economic wealth & power, and whose views still lingered during Simons' formative years.

 Simons on the income tax

 Simons knew that a tax w/ progressive rates, collected from individuals, could use either income or consumption as the base.
 (Kaldor 1956 / Andrews 1974 avant la lettre?)